widmanhg/JobWebScraperWebApp-/README.md

 ## Credits

-This project was originally created by a group team of Data Engineering Students for the subject Database Management.
+This project was originally created by a group team of Data Engineering Students for the subject Software Engineering.

 1. MARIO DAVID HERNÁNDEZ PANTOJA
 2. GERARDO HERNÁNDEZ WIDMAN